abdelrahmanrafaat/repositories-maker/readme.md

 `composer require abdelrahmanrafaat`/`repositories-maker:dev-master`

-2.Go to **config/app.php** and add this line to the end of the providers array.
+2.you need to register the package service provider ..
+Go to **config/app.php** and add this line to the end of the providers array.
 `Abdelrahmanrafaat\RepositoriesMaker\Provider\RepositoriesMakerServiceProvider::class`

 3.This command should add a new command to your artisan list .. make:repositories

 4.This Command Assumes that your models are at at **app** directory and extends **Model** class , but of course you can change this options as i will explain later.